LONZEE/Check-yo-self/README.md

 # Password Generator to Check Yo Self!!

 This is a simple tool to generate a paswword with YOUR choices!
+Had a lot of fun creating this code.
+Took me a while, but with the help a tutor of how things work on JavaScript the task was able to be accomplished!

 ##Features

--You can customize your vary own password lenght (min 8- max 128) -You can choose from Capital letters, Lowercase letters, numbers, and special characters
+* You can customize your vary own password lenght (min 8- max 128)
+* You can choose from Capital letters, Lowercase letters, numbers, and special characters

 ## Contributers
 Best TUTOR Bobbi Tarkany